juliogaraujo/Shrink-VM-Disk/README.md

-> The procedure DOES NOT WORK!
+> Under progress....

 # Metod to shrink virtual machine disk

 ## Problem Description
-There are cases where it might be need to reduce the vm-disks because the lack of storage space for the proxmox server.
-For these cases the procedure below can be used to shrink the vm-disks, but keep in mind that you might need to have at least enough space left in the proxmox storage to build a new smaller disk.
+There are cases where it might be need to reduce the vm-disks because the lack of storage space for the server For these cases the procedure below can be used to shrink the vm-disks, but keep in mind that you might need to have at least enough space left in the server storage to build a new smaller disk.
-This procedure has been tested with a Zabbix installed in the Proxmox Virtual Machine, and the disk was recuded from 120Gb to 62Gb.

 ## WARNING
-This procedure might cause data loss, please be aware that there is no ga You understand the possible dangers and data loss that this procedure might cause and have been warned about them
+This procedure might cause data loss, please it is strongly recommended to perform a backup before start the procedure.
+Perform this procedure at your own risk.

+## Procedure Environment
+- Proxmox 7.3-4
+- Zabbix installed at one Virtual Machine with 4 vCPU, 8Gb MEM, 120Gb Hard Disk.

+> The procedure can be used for any other type of environmen, please be aware to adapt the steps.

+## Steps

-1. Create a new disk with smaller size via Proxmox GUI `#check via cmd both disks
+1. Create a new disk with smaller size via Proxmox GUI.

+`#check via cmd both disks
 $ sudo qemu-img info /dev/pve/vm-102-disk-0
 image: /dev/pve/vm-102-disk-0